 16. Facebook acted on more than 17 million instances of hate speech in Q4 2021

 As part of its transparency initiative, Facebook releases a Community Standards Enforcement Report each quarter.
 In October–December 2021, Facebook detected and took action on 17.4 million pieces of content containing hate speech.
 This was a decline from the previous quarter figure of 22.3 million, but still significantly higher than Q1 2020 when only 9.5 million instances were taken action against.

 17. Facebook proactively detected 96.5% of hate speech

 According to a 2021 Facebook update regarding hate speech detection, “AI now proactively detects more of the hate speech removed from Facebook”.
 This progress is reflected in the most recent Community Standards Enforcement Report which shows that, of the violating content that Facebook actioned for for hate speech, some 96.5% was found and flagged by Facebook before it was found and reported by users.

 18. Over 1,000 advertisers boycotted Facebook over a hate speech row

 In mid-2020, as part of the Stop Hate for Profit campaign, more than 1,000 companies, including Coca-Cola, Unilever, and North Face, stopped promoting on Facebook, putting a dent in the social media giant’s $70 billion advertising business.
 The boycott ended once Facebook, along with Twitter and YouTube agreed with advertisers on an acceptable definition of harmful content.

-20. The number of Twitter accounts actioned for hateful conduct violations increased 54% in Q2 2019
+20. 1.1 million Twitter accounts were actioned for hateful conduct violations from January to June 2021